Weiss variation for general boundaries: Introduction

+where $\mathbb{E}=0$ are the Euler-Lagrange equations, $\Delta t$ is the infinitesimal endpoint displacement, in this case that of time (evaluated at $t_i$, with $i\in\{1,2\}$), and $\delta q$ represents the variation in the function $q=q(t)$.
+Ideally, the endpoint terms should be written in terms of the total displacement in $q$, which may be defined as:

+To first order in the variation, the total displacement differs from $\delta q|_{t_i}$ in the following way:

-the Weiss variation of the same takes the form:
+Solving for $\delta q$, one obtains the Weiss form of the variation:

-where $\mathbb{E}=0$ are the Euler-Lagrange equations, and $\Delta t$ and $\Delta q=\delta q + \dot q \Delta t$ are (infinitesimal) displacements of the endpoints.
+where $H := p \cdot \dot{q} - L$, which one may recognize to be the Hamiltonian of the system.
 For a mechanical system, one may then identify the conjugate momenta and Hamiltonian as factors appearing in front of the respective endpoint displacements $\Delta q$ and $\Delta t$, respectively.
+More detailed discussions of the Weiss variation in mechanics may be found in \cite{SudarshanCM,MatznerShepleyCM,FengMatzner2018}.

 Along identical lines, for a classical field theory with action $S_\varphi=S_\varphi[\varphi^a]$, the Weiss variation generalizes to:

 where $\mathbb{E}_a=0$ are the field equations, $\pi^\mu_a := \partial L/\partial (\partial_\mu\varphi^a)$ is the polymomentum, $\Theta{^\mu}{_\beta}$ is the canonical energy-momentum tensor, and $S^\mu$ is a term which yields the Belinfante-Rosenfeld tensor \cite{Belinfante1940,*Rosenfeld1940} (as we shall later show in this article).
 The quantity $\xi^\mu$ is a vector field which characterizes an infinitesimal displacement $\delta x^\mu = \xi^\mu \, \Delta t$ of the boundary $\partial U$ parameterized by the infinitesimal parameter $\Delta t$ (see \ref{fig:Boundary_Sweep}).
 The quantity $\Delta \varphi^a$ is the difference between the varied field evaluated at the displaced boundary $\partial U^\prime$ and unvaried field evaluated at the boundary $\partial U$.
 With an appropriate choice of boundary surface $\partial U$, and vector field $\xi^\mu$, one can obtain a Hamiltonian for the field theory without performing an explicit (3+1) split (for such an application, see \cite{Fengetal2019}).
 Moreover, the Weiss variation generalizes in a straightforward way to higher derivative theories (in the mechanical case, one obtains the Ostrogradsky momenta and Hamiltonian), making the Weiss variation a useful tool for constructing the Hamiltonian formulation of complicated field theories.